 - Connect to Northwestern via NAVICA to ensure your results are shared with Northwestern for case management and compliance tracking purposes

 Once you’ve activated your NAVICA account and connected to NU, you are ready to test.
-All Abbott rapid antigen testing for undergraduate students occurs at the Jacobs Center, using the south entrance (Deering Meadow).
+All Abbott rapid antigen testing for students occurs at the Jacobs Center, using the south entrance (Deering Meadow).
 No appointment is needed for rapid antigen testing.

 Updating Your Address in CAESAR